clavelma/shredder_v2/Content/Press/1. Introduction/README.md

 ### Template of introduction

  #### 1. Motivation
    * The team has chosen to to work on recycling plastic waste during a school project.
-All the teams members are enthousiast by the idea.
+All the teams members are enthusiastic about this idea.

  #### 2. Goal
-   * Provide a thecnical and organisational solution tho recycle plastic waste.
+   * Provide a tecnical and organisational solution to recycle plastic waste.
 For this project the plastic essentially comes from 3D printing part.

  #### 3. History
    * Initiators of the original project: Guillaume Marin